To Those Left Behind

-To Those Left Behind is the fifth studio album by American metalcore band Blessthefall.
+To Those Left Behind is the fifth studio album by the American metalcore band Blessthefall.
 The album was released on September 18, 2015, through Fearless Records and was produced by Joey Sturgis.
 It is their last album to be released on this label before the band signed to Rise Records in 2018.
 The first single, "Up in Flames" was released on July 9, 2015, while the band was on Vans Warped Tour 2015.

 Background

 The band announced in April that they had entered the studio to work with Joey Sturgis for their fifth album.
 In June, while on Warped Tour 2015, they gave a September 18 release date through Fearless Records.
 Of the album, frontman Beau Bokan said, "As a band we are constantly trying to outdo ourselves and take a step forward with each record.
 With this new album we've taken a giant fucking leap forward and are at our absolute best as musicians and song writers.
 We're looking forward to seeing where this album will take us."
 It was announced that if you buy the album from the Merchnow site you will receive a bonus track of the acoustic version of "Condition // Comatose" along with the album.